 Prior to 2021, the Company is presenting three major business segments in the financial statements, namely: compounds, pipes and roofing.
 In 2021, the Company's management decided to further breakdown the pipes segment into pipes and PPR/HDPE, thereby creating a new business segment.
-The Company's management also updated the 2020 and 2019 presentation of segment reporting to conform with the current year presentation.
+The Company's management also updated the 2020 presentation of segment reporting to conform with the new presentation.